 Before we can begin to discuss trans inclusion in athletics, we need to be on the same page.
 Let's start with the basics of language and concepts so we're clear on what we're talking about.

 Ally — A person who is not a member of a targeted social group who takes action or speaks up to challenge discrimination or prejudice against a targeted social group.
-For example, straight or cisgender allies speak and act against LGBTQ discrimination and prejudice or white allies speak and act against discrimination against people of color.
+For example, straight or cisgender allies speak and act against LGBTQ discrimination and prejudice.

-Cisgender — An adjective often used to refer to someone whose gender identity is the same as the gender assigned to them at birth.
+Cisgender — An adjective often used to refer to someone whose gender identity is consistent with their assigned to them at birth.

 FTM (Female-to-Male) — A person who was assigned to the female gender at birth but has a male gender identity.

 Gender — The complex relationship between physical traits and one’s internal sense of self as male, female, both or neither, as well as one’s outward presentations and behaviors related to that perception.
 Biological sex and gender are different; gender is not inherently connected to one’s physical anatomy.

 Gender Expression — Refers to the ways in which people externally communicate their gender identity to others through behavior, clothing, haircut, voice and other forms of presentation.
 Gender expression also works the other way as people assign gender to others based on their appearance, mannerisms and other gendered characteristics.
 Many transgender people seek to make their external appearance — their gender expression — congruent with their internal gender identity through clothing, pronouns, names, and, in some cases, hormones and surgical procedures.
 All people have gender expression, not just transgender people.

 Gender Fluidity — Gender fluidity conveys a wider, more flexible range of gender expression, with interests and behaviors that may even change from day to day.
 Gender fluid individuals do not feel confined by restrictive boundaries of stereotypical expectations of girls or boys.